Understanding Bitcoin Trading Algorithms

 What is a Bitcoin Trading Algorithm?

-Computers can be programmed with predefined instructions called an algorithm to automatically trade Bitcoin based on market conditions.
+Computers can be programmed with predefined instructions called an algorithm to trade Bitcoin based on market conditions automatically.
 When specific criteria are satisfied, these algorithms execute trades based on an analysis of market data (including time, volume, and price).
 Their goal is to make money by taking advantage of inefficiencies in the market and short-term price fluctuations.
 Bitcoin trading algorithms come in various forms, including:

 • Arbitrage algorithms: These take advantage of price differences between various exchanges, buying Bitcoin at a lower price on one exchange and selling it at a higher price on another.